ibm-cloud-docs/Backup/exchange-plugin.md

 # Getting started with the Exchange plug-in
 {: #Exchangeplugin}

-The Exchange plug-in is installed with the Windows Agent on the host.
+The Exchange plug-in can be installed with the Windows Agent on the host.
 Through the Cloud Backup Portal, you can configure jobs, back up Exchange databases to a secure, remote vault, and restore Exchange databases.
 The plug-in integrates into the existing architecture.
 {: shortdesc}

 The plug-in provides the following capabilities: